 - 1 clove garlic, minced.

-- ½ teaspoon fresh chopped or dried thyme
+- ½ teaspoon fresh chopped or dried thyme, or dried

 - 1 small bay leaf

-- 1 ham hock or 2 strips bacon, optional
+- 1 ham hock or 2 strips of bacon, optional

-- 3 cups chicken broth or homemade chicken stock (see Stocks & Sauces for recipe)
+- 4 cups chicken broth or homemade chicken stock (see Stocks and Sauces for recipe)

 DIRECTIONS:

-In a hot dry 2-quart saucepan over medium heat 275ᵒF, dry sauté onion, red pepper, and garlic until caramelized slightly browned.
-Place the beans, thyme, bay leaf, ham hock or bacon, if using, in the 2-quart and cover with about 3 inches of chicken stock and stir to combine.
-Bring to a boil.
-Remove from the heat, cover the pan, close the vent and let stand for about 1 hour.
+In a hot, dry 4-quart stockpot over medium-low heat 225ᵒF, dry sauté onion, carrot, celery, red pepper, and garlic until caramelized and slightly browned, about 15 minutes.
+Stir occasionally.
+Add chicken stock, beans, bay leaf, vinegar and ham hock or bacon, if using.
+Bring to a summer.
+Remove from the heat, cover the pan, close the vent, and let stand for about 1 hour.
 Do not peek.

-Serve the beans as a side dish or use in recipe as needed.
+Serve the beans as a side dish or use them in a recipe as needed.
 Cooked beans can be covered tightly for up to three days or frozen for longer storage.

 NUTRITIONAL BREAKDOWN PER ½ CUP SERVING: 132 calories; ½ gram Fat (3% calories from fat); 13½ grams Protein; 23-gram Carbohydrates; 0 mg Cholesterol; 256 mg Sodium.